aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/ts/README.md

 reduce the cost to maintain the farm when we know it will be idle while retaining all of our data;
 we could re-deploy the Service & Compute tiers at a later date to restore service to exactly the same state we left it in.

+---

+_**Note:** This application is an illustrative example to showcase some of the capabilities of the RFDK. **It is not intended to be used for production render farms**, which should be built with more consideration of the security and operational needs of the system._

+---

 ## Architecture

 This sample application deploys a basic Deadline Render farm using Usage-Based Licensing.
 Below is a diagram of the architecture.